digidem/mapeo-mobile/CONTRIBUTING.md

 ### Pre-requisites

-In order to develop the full app you will need the Android SDK installed and [r19c of NDK](https://developer.android.com/ndk/guides/) in order to build nodejs-mobile for Android.
+In order to develop the full app you will need the Android SDK installed and specifically [21.3.6528147 of the NDK](https://developer.android.com/ndk/guides/) in order to build nodejs-mobile for Android.

 You may need to open your app's `/android` folder in Android Studio, so that it detects, downloads and cofigures requirements that might be missing, like the NDK and CMake to build the native code part of the project.